-A spokesperson for the group said such attacks would continue as long as the Nigerian government continued to interfere with traditional Islamic education.
+A spokesperson for Boko Haram said such attacks would continue as long as the Nigerian government continued to interfere with traditional Islamic education.
 Over 1,000,000 children have been unable to attend school in Northern Nigeria as a result of the activities by Boko Haram according to a survey conducted by UNICEF.
+But in 2017, UNICEF supported basic education for 8.8 million children in emergency situations.
 Boko Haram has also been known to kidnap girls, who it believes should not be educated, and use them as cooks or sex slaves.

-There is an ongoing global outcry against the kidnap of these girls all over the world, and G.I.F.T.E.D will source for funding from everyone who wants to see these girls get quality education in Africa; by helping these females who want to pursue academic learning.
-G.I.F.T.E.D, will also offer educational scholarships, health and human services including but not limited to healthcare, clean water, and security.
+There is an ongoing global outcry against the kidnap of these girls all over the world, and GIFTED sources for funding from everyone who wants to see these girls get quality education in Africa; by helping these females who want to pursue academic learning.
+GIFTED, also offers educational scholarships, health and human services including but not limited to healthcare, clean water, and security.